-Table 4-57 - Injection Well Cased-Hole Logging Plan
+Table 4-59 - Injection Well Cased-Hole Logging Plan

-Trip Hole Section Logging Suite Target Data Acquisition Casing Dimension Depths of Survey 1 Surface Casing Ultrasonic, Casing Collar Locator (CCL), Cement Bond Log (CBL), Cement Mapping Tool (CMT), GR, Temperature Cement Investigation 2 Production Casing Ultrasonic, CCL, CBL, CMT, GR, Temp (Bond Log) Cement Investigation 3 Pulsed Neutron Log - Baseline
+Trip Hole Section Logging Suite Target Data Acquisition Casing Dimension Depths of Survey 1 Surface Casing Ultrasonic, Casing Collar Locator (CCL), Cement Bond Log (CBL), Cement Mapping Tool (CMT), GR, Temperature, VDL Cement Investigation 2 Production Casing Ultrasonic, CCL, CBL, CMT, GR, Temp (Bond Log), VDL Cement Investigation 3 Pulsed Neutron Log - Baseline

-4.3.9.3 Formation Fluid Testing
+4.3.9.4 Formation Fluid Testing

-Before setting the production casing string, samples of the formation fluid will be obtained by running an open-hole fluid recovery tool.
-Recovery sections will be determined based on open-hole evaluations.
-Multiple samples will be taken per section based upon results of the open-hole logs.
+Before setting the production casing string, samples of the formation fluid will be obtained by running an openhole fluid recovery tool.
+Recovery sections will be determined based on openhole evaluations.
+Multiple samples will be taken per section based upon results of the openhole logs.
 Data collected during testing and logging will include formation fluid temperature, pH, conductivity, reservoir pressure and static fluid level.
 Additionally, drawdown and buildup tests, as described in Section 5 - Testing and Monitoring Plan, will be performed to further quantify reservoir properties.

-4.3.9.4 Step-Rate Test
+4.3.9.5 Fracture Pressure Determination, Injection Zone - Step-Rate Test and Core Analyses

-After the initial injection interval is perforated, a step-rate test will be performed prior to any stimulation work, as discussed in Section 5.
+After the initial injection interval is perforated, a step-rate test will be performed in the injection zone prior to any stimulation work, as discussed in Section 5.
 The purpose of this test is to quantify the injectivity potential and the fracture pressure of the injection zone.
+Additionally, the special core analysis from the injection zone will be used to further determine the fracture pressure of this zone.